 My trip to Nimmo was to be a brief one.
 Just two nights and one full day to explore this amazing place, time was of the essence.
 We traveled into the bay by boat to take advantage of some of the activities along the way.
 First stop, Alert Bay where our First Nation guides took us on a journey around a fascinating community where we learned about the terrible oppression they suffered as recently as 40 years ago and how their communities are now recovering.
 We visited a “Big House” home to their celebratory Polcatch ceremonies and saw the tallest Totem pole in the world.

 Albert Bay totem poles

 We proceed on our journey through the stunning fjord-like waterways that are to transport us to our final destination.
 Eyes peeled for black bears down by the waterline, as well as whales, dolphins and majestic eagles.
 We turn a final corner and with an awe-inspired sigh, Nimmo Bay looms ahead.
-There’s little time to settle in to our accommodations, just a quick peak through to admire the amazing setting and cozy interiors, before returning to the main part of the lodge for evening appetizers.
+There’s little time to settle in to our accommodations, just a quick peak through to admire the amazing setting and cosy interiors, before returning to the main part of the lodge for evening appetizers.